Colorado Coed Soccer League Bylaws

 L. Player Protection

-- Women may protect themselves by covering their upper bodies with their arms, palms and arms flush against their bodies provided the contact does not specifically direct the ball.
+Women may protect themselves by covering their upper bodies with their arms, palms and arms flush against their bodies provided the contact does not specifically direct the ball.
 Men may protect themselves by covering their groin, palms and arms flush against their body provided the contact does not specifically direct the ball.
+All players can protect their face from being struck as long as there is no evidence of ball re-direction.
 The Referee’s decision on this matter is final.